Mario-o-Ghaly/Simulated-Anealing/README.md

 ## Introduction

 Simulated annealing is a probabilistic technique used for finding an approximate solution to an optimization problem.
 In this project, simulated annealing is used to optimize the placement of cells on a grid to minimize the total wire length (TWL) in the design.

+## Requirements
+- C++ compiler supporting C++11 or later
+- CImg library for image handling
+- A text file containing the netlist information in a specified format

 ## Features